-Sustainable development meets the needs of current generations without compromising the ability of future generations to meet their own needs.
-Development in the Blue Hill District should incorporate sustainable design features whenever possible to reduce environmental impacts and to conserve energy, water and material resources.
+Sustainable development meets the needs of current generations without compromising the ability to future generations to meet their own needs.
+Development in the Blue Hill District should incorporate sustainable design features whenever possible to reduce environmental impacts and conserve energy.
 This will also help the Town's overall sustainability objectives as outlined in its 2020 Comprehensive Plan, which promotes compact, mixed-use development, alternative transportation, greenway development, and environmental protection.
-Consistent with the Council's policy on energy performance, applicants are encouraged to meet the guidelines of the AIA-2030 Challenge, as amended.
+Consistent with the Council's policy on energy performance, applicants are encouraged to meet the guidelines of the Architecture 2030 Challenge, as amended.
 In addition, a green building incentive providing a 30% rebate of building permit fees is available in the Blue Hill District.